Arthur Francis Buddington: Career

 After earning his Ph.D.
 Buddington had a series of brief appointments.
 He was first a postdoctoral fellow at Princeton, but in 1917 he took a position teaching at Brown.
 In early 1918, with World War I raging, he returned to Princeton to teach military aerial observation in its aviation ground school.
 Specifically he taught map-reading, range-finding, and telegraphy.
 In April he enlisted as a private in the U.S. Army's Signal Corps.
 He trained briefly as an aerial observer and photo interpreter before being reassigned to the Chemical Warfare Service, where he did research under Richard C. Tolman.
 He was discharged at war's end in 1919 as a sergeant first class and then returned to Brown once again to teach.
 Later that year he joined the Geophysical Laboratory of the Carnegie Institution for Science in Washington, D.C.

 In 1920 Buddington was appointed assistant professor at Princeton, where he remained until retiring in 1959.
 He put a great emphasis on teaching.
 Each year he gave a senior-level undergraduate course in petrology and one graduate course in petrology or chemical geology.
 As chair of the Department of Geology from 1936 to 1950, he built Princeton's reputation in petrology and studies of ore in addition to its traditional strength in paleontology.
 Harry Hammond Hess and John Tuzo Wilson were among his students.

 Buddington also had a long association with the U.S. Geological Survey (USGS).
-He spent the summers from 1921 to 1925 producing geologic maps of southeastern Alaska.
+He spent the summers from 1921 to 1925 producing geological maps of southeastern Alaska.
 The summer of 1930 was devoted to mapping Oregon portions of the Cascade Range.
 In 1943 the USGS appointed him head of what would become a 17-year field project on the iron ores of the northeastern United States.
 This large collaboration produced some important scientific results and identified several economically compelling ore deposits.